How to Become an Air Traffic Controller

 What to Expect After Applying

-The next step in the hiring process in the Air Traffic Skills Assessment (ATSA), an aptitude test.
+The next step in the hiring process is the Air Traffic Skills Assessment (ATSA), an aptitude test.
 This test is the real differentiator in who will receive an offer for employment and who will not.
-In previous hiring cycles, applicants have been notified via email that they have been selected to take the ATSA approximately 8-10 weeks after the closing date for a hiring announcement.
-The email will contain instructions for scheduling your test at a supervised testing center.
+Typically, applicants are notified via email to schedule their ATSA approximately 8-10 weeks after the hiring announcement closes.